DimaGitHahahab/grpc-file-streaming/README.md

 ## File Streaming Service

-This project is a gRPC service for streaming files between a client and a server built with Go.
-It supports CRUD operations with files on the server.
+This project is a client and a server for straming files between via gRPC.
+The files are stored in MongoDB.
+CRUD operations on files are supported.

 ## Running locally
 ### Client: